Cost Range for Privacy Fence Installation

 Overview of Wood Privacy Fences

 Wooden privacy fences are a great addition to any property and one of the more common projects that homeowners ask us about.
 Enclosing your back yard with a stockade fence gives your children a safe place to play, they prevent your animals from getting loose, and unlike a chain linked fence, they add some privacy to your yard and can look very nice when stained or painted.
 Cost will vary, depending mostly on the materials you choose, the style of fencing or panels, the size or length needed, gates and other features, as well as installation difficulties on your property.

-This Costimate will help you get a better idea of the materials you’ll need, the various factors that determine prices, and how much it will cost to install a wooden or vinyl privacy stockade fence yourself, as well as how much it will cost you to hire a professional to do the job.
+This Costimate will help you get a better idea of the materials you’ll need, the various factors that determine prices, and how you’ll spend to install a wooden or privacy stockade fence yourself, as well as how much privacy fence costs, when you to hire a professional to do the job.